 Accessing resources that can help during critical times.

-Boys & Girls Clubs are committed to a providing safe environments and experiences so that all kids can become who they were meant to be.
-Physical and mental health are critical for all young people, and that is why Boys & Girls Clubs have partnered with organizations like the Crisis Text Line and Mental Health First Aid – so that all young people, and the caring mentors at our Clubs that guide them, have access to resources that can help them during critical times.
+Boys & Girls Clubs are committed to providing safe environments and inclusive experiences so that all kids and teens can reach their full potential.
+Physical and mental health are critical for young people to feel well and be successful, and Boys & Girls Clubs’ caring mentors and life-enhancing programming use a “whole child” approach that recognizes the individual lived experiences of youth.
+Clubs have also partnered with organizations like the Crisis Text Line and Mental Health First Aid to ensure kids and families have access to resources that can help them during critical times.

-You can learn more about Boys & Girls Clubs “Be There” initiative, supported by the New York Life Foundation, here: https://www.bgca.org/kids-in-need/initiatives/be-there
+You can learn more about Boys & Girls Clubs “Be There” initiative, supported by the New York Life Foundation, here: /kids-in-need/initiatives/be-there